Artwork Sourced From Pinterest. Artist: Unknown.

 The amber of their soul.

-It does not have the strength to take him while he’s awake.
+(Translation: Nature must take the great man while heโs asleep, it does not have the strength to take him while heโs awake.)